JockDaRock/clus19-cicd-ws/README.md

 https://github.com/CiscoDevNet/cicd-idpw-sample-code
 ```

 * Next we will activate our repo.
-Follow along with the instructor to activate the repo.
+Follow along with the instructor to activate the repo and drone connection.

 * Login to Fog Director with creds...
 User: `admin` Password: `admin_123`